VinutaHegde/404/Extra.md

 #### Story
 Story is a group of captions describing an album (or sequence of images).
 #### Image Embedding
+Used Xception model to extract all image features prior to the training phase.
 #### Word Embeddings
+Used GLOVE 300 embeddings to embed all words in each caption.
 #### VIST
+Dataset that contains sets of 5 images with corresponding stories.
+Each image in a story is linked to a single caption.
+Images in the dataset are reused in multiple stories, which could be very unrelated and cantain big part of imaginary events that can/cannot be inferr3ed directly from the image.
+Link to the dataset is here

 #### Baseline model
 Thought the dataset claims to have <#number> of images, there is a huge subset of captions which doesn’t have their respective images <#link to the FAQ> and also vice versa.